-The State of Hawaii and its four major counties have placed a priority on the permitting of renewable energy projects without compromising environmental protections and opportunity for meaningful public engagement.
-Standardized checklists and electronic permitting have been identified as two primary permit streamlining measures that can help achieve this balance.
-Examples include:
+The State of Hawaii and its four major Counties have placed a priority on the permitting of renewable energy projects without compromising environmental protections and opportunity for meaningful public engagement.
+Standardized checklists, early guidance on permit and agency requirements and electronic permitting are identified as effective permit streamlining measures that can help achieve this balance.115 Examples include:

-Developer & Investor Center (Hawaii State Energy Office)
+Developer & Investor Center, Self-Help Suite (Hawaii State Energy Office)

-http://energy.hawaii.gov/developer-investor/project-permitting-assistance-and-resources The Guide to Renewable Energy Facility Permits in the State of Hawaii and attached Permit Packets provide information on approvals required for renewable energy facilities in Hawaii.
-These resources are currently being updated for republication in late 2014.
+http://energy.hawaii.gov/developer-investor/project-permitting-assistance-and-resources The Energy Office's interactive Developer & Investor Center and Self-Help Suite provide comprehensive information on the siting, permitting and development of renewable energy facilities in Hawaii.
+Updates to these resources are planned for release in late 2014.